 It might NOT be too late.

 No woman should ever feel forced to finish an abortion she regrets starting.
+Do you regret taking the abortion pill?
 A Woman’s Concern can connect you to a medical professional IF you have only taken the first dose of the abortion pill.

 How it works

 The abortion pill comes in two parts and is approved for use up to 10 weeks of pregnancy.

 - The first chemical, mifepristone (or RU-486) is the first pill used in a chemical abortion and blocks the effects of progesterone, a hormone necessary for a pregnancy to thrive.